pulumiverse/.github/governance/articles-of-association.md

 connected with Pulumi Corporation) are welcome to participate as board members, but with no more than two members are currently employed by Pulumi Corporation.

-## Community Meeting
+## Governance Meeting

-The community meeting is the highest level of influence and ability for change in the Pulumiverse organization.
-All contributors and members are welcome to join the community meeting.
+The governance meeting is the highest level of influence and ability for change in the Pulumiverse organization.
+All contributors and members are welcome to join the governance meeting.
 Voting rights are not required to spectate and post suggestions.

-At least one community meeting will be held annually by 1 November.
-This yearly community meeting has a fixed schedule:
+At least one governance meeting will be held annually by 1 November.
+This yearly governance meeting has a fixed schedule:

 - Boards Reporting (to summarize the year)